Symbolk/SmartCommitOnline/README.md

-# SmartCommitUI
+# SmartCommitOnline
-## The Web GUI for SmartCommit, mainly for committer evaluation.
+## An online evaluation system for SmartCommit.

 ## Project setup
 ```